 Trade-Related Layoffs and Plant Closings

-The federal government provides additional services to workers whose jobs are lost due to foreign trade or shifts in production out of the United States.
+The federal government provides additional resources to workers whose jobs are lost due to foreign trade or shifts in production out of the United States.
 While not all job loss due to foreign competition meets the requirements of the Trade Act, the Rapid Response team will work with your company to provide information on Trade Adjustment Assistance (TAA) and the benefits you can receive if your company is certified as trade-affected.
 Your company, the Rapid Response team, or the workers themselves can file a trade petition with the United States Department of Labor.
-For more information on the Trade Act Program and its benefits, contact your state's Dislocated Worker Unit.
+For more information on the Trade Act Program and its benefits, contact your state's Rapid REsponse team.
 TAA and its benefits are provided at no cost to you as an employer and allow your workers to access an even wider array of services than they would otherwise be eligible for; ask your Rapid Response contact for more information on TAA and the petition process.

 Additional Rapid Response Services

 In addition to the benefits described above, the Rapid Response team can help provide you with important information and other services.
-Ask your Rapid Response team for information on any of the below subjects.
+Ask your Rapid Response team for information on

 - Your state Division of Economic Development helps existing businesses expand and assists local development efforts.